npruehs/ue4-rts/Documents/Manual/UserInterface.md

 1. Handle the OnResourcesChanged event raised by the PlayerResourcesComponent attached to your player controller to update your UI.

+### Minimap

+1. Add the WBP_RTSMinimapWidget to your UI, with a size matching your minimap volume images (e.g. 256 x 256).

 ### Hovered Actors

 2. Create a widget for drawing name plates (or whatever other information you'd like to display for hovered actors).